Estimated reading time: 6 minutes

 Why am I writing all this on my business blog?
 Because this website bears my name and I have no other relevant platform on which to publish it but also because these attitudes and sentiments live not just at home or at brunch or on our Facebook timeline but they live in boardrooms and in water cooler talk and they can even be embedded in brands.

-A brand I once worked for used a phrase as the brand strapline which is as an ugly caricature of Black vernacular.
-Stereotypical Black slang, if you will.
+A brand I once worked for used a phrase as the brand strapline which was an ugly caricature of how white people think Black people talk.
+Jive Black slang, if you will.
+A la a movie from the 1970s.
 This is blackface in branding.

-For a business being run exclusively by a c-suite of not-Black-people to be using Black slang to sell product is blackface.
-Yet, it’s printed on packaging and you’ll find it in Target and Whole Foods today.
-I loved that business and wanted us to do better.
-I told everyone I possibly could from the very first day I worked there that our copy was racially insensitive and tone deaf and we needed to change it before we were too married to the new brand.
+For a business that is being run exclusively by a c-suite of not-Black-people to be using Black slang to sell products at Whole Foods and Target is blackface.
+I loved the mission of that business and wanted us to do better.
+I told everyone I possibly could from the very first day I worked there that our copy was racially insensitive and we needed to change it before we were too married to the new brand.
 It fell on (tone) deaf ears.
 They didn’t defend the phrase, rather, they said it would be too expensive to fix.
 I went all the way to the CEO who “wasn’t concerned”.
 We would “test the strategy and see”.

-I’m not aware of racism ever testing well in market research.
+I’m not aware of racism testing well in market research.

 Cultural appropriation is easy to spot when it’s in someone’s clothing or hair.
 Yet language goes widely unchecked as we extract any piece of Black culture and act as though it’s our own.